hope205/Stelex/README.md

 </p>

-I built a chatbot named **"Stelex"**.
+I am chatbot named **"Stelex"**.
 It answers questions that breastfeeding mothers(especially in Africa) might have.
 It utilizes AI technology to understand the user's input in both speech and text to give a response to the user.
 The user can decide to ask their questions verbally or type it.
+Its is an ongoing improvement to the original chatbot.
+You are open to contribute

 <p  align="center">